Requesting Data From The Autopilot

 • Send a REQUEST_MESSAGE command (within a COMMAND_LONG message) to request a single instance of a message.
 Note this is only supported on ArduPilot 4.0 and higher

-• create configuration files stored on SD card or in ROMFS specifying message stream rates on a per-channel basis
+• Create configuration files stored on the SD card or in ROMFS specifying message stream rates on a per-channel basis

 Note that the stream rates will temporarily be 4 or more times slower than requested while parameters and waypoints are being sent.